 This is also the stage where dangerous things like leaving a burner on the stovetop in the “on” position, having access to guns, or babysitting a grandchild can lead to unimaginable consequences, which is why a care plan is necessary.

 There are many options to help support the cost of in-home dementia care, especially when we view dementia as a progressive disease.
 We recommend reading, Options for Taking Care of Elderly Parents at Home to learn ways to save money at the outset of the diagnosis, so there is more to spend later when the disease progresses to the 24-hour care stage.

-The average hourly cost for in-home memory care in the U.S. is $25 per hour.
-In Massachusetts, that cost is a little higher, averaging around $30 per hour.
+The average hourly cost for in-home memory care in the U.S. is $27.81 per hour.
 If your loved one prefers to age-in-place at home and family caregivers are in the mix, the cost for eight hours of care per day, seven days a week, would be roughly $6,749 per month.
 It’s important to note that this cost is the national average and different regions of the country are priced higher.

 It’s important to highlight that there are no hidden fees for in-home care services.
 The single hourly wage covers all of the services provided by a caregiver during his/her shift: